Ariana Grande Talks ‘Anxiety,’ PTSD One Year After Manchester Bombing; Will Pete Davidson Relationship Help?

 Ariana Grade revealed that she suffered anxiety and PTSD one year after a bomb was detonated at a concert she headlined in 2017 at the Manchester Arena in Machester, England.
-In a new interview with British Vogue, the singer remarked about the emotional and difficult journey she has been on after a suicide bomber detonated an explosive as people were exiting, killing 22 people and himself and injuring hundreds.
+In a new interview with British Vogue, the singer remarked about the emotional and difficult journey she has been on after a suicide bomber detonated an explosive as people were exiting, killing 22 people and himself as well as injuring hundreds.

 The singer had just finished performing the first of two shows at an arena in Machester when the tragedy occurred.
-With only a week to grieve, the singer co-organized the One Love Machester benefit concert and then, resumed her tour as a tribute to her fans who died.
+With only a week to grieve, the singer co-organized the One Love Machester benefit concert and then resumed her tour as a tribute to her fans who died.

 Grande reportedly suffered dizziness and anxiety after the event.
 “That’s what everyone was telling me.
 It’s hard to talk about because so many people have suffered such severe, tremendous loss.
 But, yeah, it’s a real thing.
 I know those families and my fans, and everyone there experienced a tremendous amount of it as well,” she remarked to British Vogue.